MysteriousJ/Blender-Export-Scripting-Guide/readme.md

 ```

 # Armature Data
-An armature is a skeleton containing bones.
+An armature is a skeleton containing [bones](https://docs.blender.org/api/current/bpy.types.Bone.html).
 More specifically, an armature is a set of joints that are linked together.
 Each joint is a transform, and the joints form a tree.
 Animations apply additional transforms to joints over time.

 My setup is to have one armature per file, and animations are made up of Blender's Actions (in the dopesheet panel, change to Action Editor).
 We can extract animation data by just playing the animation and getting each bone's final transform at different times.

-## Extracting Bones Rest Positions
+## Extracting Bone Rest Positions
 Games tend to be interested in the inverse model-space pose, since you only need the rest positions of bones when building the skinning matrix. `bone.matrix_local` is unaffected by animations.
 ```python
 for bone in armature.data.bones: